-(1) If American troops on foreign soil helped colonial struggles against imperialism, a strong argument could be made for not withdrawing them.
+(1) If American troops on for-eign soil helped colonial strugagainst imperialism, a strong argument could be made for not withdrawing them.
 But do you know of any case where this has occurred?
-The truth is that in every instance American troops have been used to support imperialism.
-For instance, after the Bolshevik Revolution in 1917, American troops were among the imperialist contingents sent to Russia in an effort to overthrow the government headed by Lenin and Trotsky.
-In China, American troops were used to support dictator Chiang Kai-shek; and in Korea perialism.
+The Editor: truth is that in every instance American troops have been used to support imperialism.
+For instance, after the Bolshevik Revolution in 1917, American troops were among the imperialist contingents sent to Bussia in an effort to overthrow the government headed by Lenin and Trotsky.
+In China, American troops were used to support dictator Chiang Kai-shek; and in Korea to support dictator Syngman Rhee.
+Both were agents of imperialism.
 That is why colonial freedom fighters who have become acquainted with these facts of life demand that foreign imperialist troops be withdrawn.
 They appeal to the principle that every people has a right to freely choose its own form of government without interference from abroad.
 This, as you will no doubt recall, was one of the principles that animated the American revolutionists of 1776 in relation to the British and the Hessians.
-An instance getting plenty of "Come and See".
+An instance getting plenty of publicity right now in the press is the announcement of the Cuban government that it will consider seeking the removal of seized when American troops occupied Cuba for four years "Come and See".